 Eye pressure is the pressure of fluid inside the eye.
 The optic nerve, which carries visual information to the brain, can be damaged when pressure is too high for that person's eye.
 The National Eye Institute notes that glaucoma can develop slowly and may have no early symptoms.
 This is why pressure is measured during many eye visits.

 The key word is responder.
 Many people use a short steroid course with no meaningful pressure change.
 Others can have a rise that needs the treatment plan adjusted.
 The patient usually cannot feel the difference early, so the plan should be guided by exam findings rather than guesswork.
-For another care decision in this area, see A Wireless Visual Cortex Implant Moves Artificial Sight Research Forward.

 Why Short Use Is Different